docker/docker-birthday-3/example-voting-app/README.md

 Run in this directory:

-    $ docker-compose up
+    $ docker-compose up -d
+    $ .\link.ps1

+To open the two web pages run this command:

+    $ .\browse.ps1

-The app will be running on port 5000 on your Docker host, and the results will be on port 5001.
+The app will be running on port 80 on your voting-app container, and the results will be on port 80 in result-app container.